Wago-Norge/UtilizeVSCodeWagoSDK/README.md

 1. 'Compile'-task for building the project with the Linaro arm-linux-gnueabihf-gcc compiler.
 2. 'Transfer'-task for transfering the binary to the PFC root location.
 3. 'StartGDBserver'-task for launching the debugger server in the PFC.
-4. 'MydeDugger'-task for start and debug of the application .
+4. 'MyDeDugger'-task for start and debug of the application .
 > These tasks could be automated.